stfc/PSyclone/doc/developer_guide/sympy.rst

 6. Since all arguments of the ``Mod`` function are identical, SymPy will report these two functions to be the same, which is the expected outcome.

+All Fortran names will be declared as SymPy symbols.
+Because of the handling of structures, all members of a structure will be declared individually, e.g. ``a%b`` will declare two SymPy symbols ``a`` and ``b``.